Interview: Gothic love

 I liked it very much and mining has always been an interessting topic for me.
 However, when the topic gothic also became part of the museum, I was really impressed.
 Hermann once called me and said that he had a gothic altar with old pictures from miners on it for the small chapel in Leogang.
 Of course I needed to visit him and show the altar in my TV show.

 The love to gothic unites you both.
-From where does it come from?
+Where does it come from?

-I have always liked the gothic style, even when I was a small child.
-When you grow up with all these works from popular artists, it leaves its markes on you.
-Then sometimes I decided that I could not concern myself with everything - and therefore I wanted to specialize myself on the late gothic in the southern German region.
+I have always liked the gothic style, even as a kid.
+When you grow up with all these works from popular artists it leaves its marks on you.
+At some point I decided that I could not concern myself with everything - and therefore I wanted to specialize myself on the late gothic in the southern German region.
 But that was nonsense.
 You find the late gothic all over Europe, from Sicily to Trondheim.
-Precisely said it is a worldwide from of art.
+Precisely said it is a worldwide form of art.

 You are an enthusiastic collector yourself.
 What's the reason behind it?

 I always collected minerals just for myself and just because I liked to do it.
 But now, as I grow old, I am happy when I see that my collection was not just for fun.
-There are people out there who are really interessted in it and who tell stories about my collection.
-Eventhough not all of my pieces, which are in my collection, have a thrilling story, they are all beautiful and their story is worth telling.
-Such a mineral has always be something real, which the people can see and understand.
+There are people out there who are really interested in it and who tell stories about my collection.
+Even though not all pieces in my collection have a thrilling story, they are all beautiful and their story is worth telling.
+Such a mineral always has to be something real, which people can see and understand.

 Do you have an example?

-People who do not know a lot about mining and gothic cannot easily understand how the topices are connected with each other.
-Can you explain how the two matters are matched with each other?
+People who do not know a lot about mining and gothic cannot easily understand how the topics are connected with each other.
+Could you explain that?

 Cultural intensive phases are often accompanied with a certain prosperity.
 In Salzburg this financial prosperity was the result of the mining of diffent materials: gold, salt etc. A friend of mine once said that Salzburg was rich in poor ores.
-That's the reason why the people all over the country drilled holes into the mountains and looked inside if there was something special.
-In Leogang the minung was especially productive and therefore many work of arts were created in the gothic epoch in the region.
+That's the reason why people all over the country drilled holes into the mountains and looked if there was something special inside.
+In Leogang the mining was especially productive and therefore many works of art were created in the gothic epoch in the region.

 What do you think, which role does the Mining and Gothic Museum play in Leogang?